-North Seattle College is a member of the State Authorization Reciprocity Agreement (SARA).
+North Seattle College operates in Washington under the terms and provisions of SARA, the State Authorization Reciprocity Agreement (SARA).
 SARA is an agreement among member states that establishes comparable national standards for interstate offering of postsecondary distance education courses and programs.
-SARA's intent is to make it easier for students to take online courses offered by postsecondary institutions based in another state.
+SARA’s intent is to make it easier for students to take online courses offered by postsecondary institutions based in another state.

 As part of the process of gaining approval to serve out-of-state students, state and federal guidelines require us to provide information about resolving complaints about our instruction or student services.

 College Tuition Refund Policy

 Students who have paid tuition and withdraw from class(es) may have a refund owing based on the college's Refund Policy.